tidyverts/tsibble/README.md

 ### Coerce to a tsibble with `as_tsibble()`

 The `weather` data included in the package `nycflights13` is used as an example to illustrate.
-The "time\_hour" recording the date-times is to be the "index" variable.
-The "key" variable is the "origin" as weather stations, which uniquely identifies a sequence of time indices.
+The "index" variable refers to the `time_hour` containing the date-times, and the "key" is the `origin` as weather stations. **The key together with the index uniquely identifies each observation**, which defines a valid *tsibble*.
 Others can be considered as measured variables.

 ``` r
 library(tsibble)